9 to 5 (musical): Australia (2022)

 9 to 5 was announced to have its Australian premier at the Lyric Theatre in Sydney with previews beginning 19 April 2020.
 However, due to the global coronavirus pandemic, the production was postponed.
 The Australian premiere was on 24 February 2022 at the Capitol Theatre in Sydney.
 The production is directed by Jeff Calhoun who also directed and co-choreographed the 2010 re-imagination of the show as well as the 2019 West End production.
 The cast was originally announced to be Marina Prior as Violet, Caroline O'Connor as Roz, Erin Clare as Doralee, Samantha Dodemaide as Judy, and Eddie Perfect as Franklin Casey Donovan joined as Judy when the show was relaunched in 2021.
 Following the Sydney season, the show is expected to travel to Brisbane (at the Lyric Theatre, QPAC), Melbourne (at the State Theatre, Arts Centre Melbourne), and Adelaide (at the Festival Theatre).

-UK Tour (2021/ 2022)
+UK Tour (2021/2022)

 After the lifting of restrictions due to the COVID-19 pandemic, 9 to 5 began the second national tour of the United Kingdom from the Mayflower Theatre Southampton on August 31, 2021.
 Louise Redknapp reprised her role as Violet for the 2021 leg of the tour, with Claire Sweeney set to take over the role in the 2022 leg.
 The tour concluded at the Palace Theatre Manchester on March 5, 2022.

-Planned US Tour (2022)
+US Tour (2022)

-In March 2022, it was announced that a new US tour, based on the West End and Australian productions, is scheduled to launch in the fall of that year.
-Jeff Calhoun will serve as director and the production will feature choreography by Lisa Stevens, design by Tom Rogers, lighting design by Howard Hudson, video design by Nina Dunn, and musical supervision, arrangements, and orchestrations by Mark Crossland.
+In March 2022, it was announced that a new US tour, based on the West End and Australian productions, would launch in the fall of that year.
+Jeff Calhoun would serve as director of the production, with choreography by Lisa Stevens, design by Tom Rogers, lighting design by Howard Hudson, video design by Nina Dunn, and musical supervision, arrangements, and orchestrations by Mark Crossland.

+UK Tour (2026)

+Landmark Theatres revived the show for a fourth UK tour in 2026, opening at the producer's venue in Peterborough on a 10 venue tour of the UK.